spyren/Mecrisp-Cube/sdcard/man/FileSystem.md

 /dev/loop33
 $ sudo mkfs -t vfat /dev/loop33
 mkfs.fat 4.2 (2021-01-31)
-$ su mount -o loop /dev/loop33 /mnt
+$ sudo mount -o loop /dev/loop33 /mnt
 </pre>

 Copy the the files and directories with `cp` or `tar` to the mounted image, e.g.